 The 3D cell culture can also be carried out in hydrogels and can be integrated with other cell culture models such as cell spheroid cultures, scaffold-based cell cultures, and microchip-based cell cultures[52].
-Hydrogels are one potential technique to be used for 3D in vitro technology due to their biocompatibility, sufficient water content and ECM-like mechanical properties[53].
-Although hydrogels were not popularly applied to the field of drug screening, thy have been widely used for the development of tissue engineering mimicking cartilage, vascular, bone and other tissues by mixing particular cells to hydrogel precursors before gelling process, in which cells are distributed evenly and homogeneously throughout the gels.
+Hydrogels are one potential technique to be used for 3D in vitro technology due to their biocompatibility, sufficient water content, and ECM-like mechanical properties[53].
+Although hydrogels were not popularly applied to the field of drug screening, they have been widely used for the development of tissue engineering by mimicking cartilage, vascular, bone, and other tissues by mixing particular cells to hydrogel precursors before the gelling process in which cells are distributed evenly and homogeneously throughout the gels.

-One reported case was the engineered cardiac tissues obtained from the neonatal rat cardiac myocyte culture in collagen hydrogels which were used for cyclic mechanical stretch research[54].
+One reported case was the engineered cardiac tissues obtained from the neonatal rat cardiac myocyte culture in collagen hydrogels that were used for cyclic mechanical stretch research[54].
 Hydrogels also facilitate the delivery of soluble or signaling molecules to cells and providing the supportive surroundings for cell growth and function.
-For example, transforming growth factor β (TGF-β) was infused to PEG hydrogels to govern the function of smooth muscle cells.
-In the similar manner, bone morphogenetic protein was covalently attached to alginate hydrogels to govern osteoblast migration and calcification[55].
-Despite of a variety of hydrogel type applications, Ca-alginate hydrogels are surely a potent candidate system for delivery of cells to the infarcted heart since they are nontoxic, non-immunogenic, do not facilitate pathogen transfer allows good exchange of waste products and nutrients[56,57].
-Ca-alginate hydrogels was primarily implanted into the heart and shown not to induce harmful responses such as thrombosis[56] or fibrosis[58].
-The gradual degradation, resulting from the dispersal of calcium crosslinks[59], generated non-toxic alginate polysaccharide degradation products, which can be excreted via urinary systems[60].
-However, besides number of advantages of hydrogels, the disadvantages of hydrogel are still presented and should not be disregarded.
-The uncertainty and complexity in composition influenced by gelling mechanism may cause undesirable and non-specific cellular responses.
+For example, transforming growth factor β was infused into polyethylene glycol hydrogels to govern the function of smooth muscle cells.
+In a similar manner, bone morphogenetic protein was covalently attached to alginate hydrogels to govern osteoblast migration and calcification[55].
+Despite a variety of hydrogel type applications, Ca-alginate hydrogels are surely a potent candidate system for the delivery of cells to the infarcted heart because they are nontoxic, nonimmunogenic, do not facilitate pathogen transfer, and allow good exchange of waste products and nutrients[56,57].
+Ca-alginate hydrogels were primarily implanted into the heart and shown not to induce harmful responses such as thrombosis[56] or fibrosis[58].
+The gradual degradation, resulting from the dispersal of calcium crosslinks[59], generated nontoxic alginate polysaccharide degradation products, which can be excreted via urinary systems[60].
+However, besides a number of advantages of hydrogels, the disadvantages of hydrogel are still present and should not be disregarded.
+The uncertainty and complexity in composition influenced by gelling mechanism may cause undesirable and nonspecific cellular responses.
 Additionally, pH based gelling mechanisms can negatively affect sensitive cells[52].